paboyi/0034d_PPTX_Extractor_Ver2/README.md

 ## Strick Project Requirement
-On the *"pptx only"* requirement, the gate is enforced in three layers so it can't be trivially bypassed:
+On the "*pptx only*" requirement, the gate is enforced in three layers so it can't be trivially bypassed:

-* Browser -> accept = ".pptx" plus a name/type check before upload.
+* Browser → accept = ".pptx" plus a name/type check before upload.
-* Server —> multer rejects anything not ending in .pptx → 400 "Only .pptx files are accepted."
+* Server → multer rejects anything not ending in .pptx → 400 "Only .pptx files are accepted."
 * Content → if someone renames a random file to .pptx, the extractor fails to find ppt/presentation.xml and returns 422 "couldn't be read as PowerPoint."

-<b>Why?</b>
+<b>Why?</b> </br>
 Because this extractor only know how to work on PPTX file for the time being.
 _See road Map for possible future extension_